 - Active participation in key humanitarian coordination and advocacy mechanisms

-– Capitalization and sharing of expertise in the field of fecal sludge management
+- Capitalization and sharing of expertise in the field of faecal sludge management and value chain analysis

 Should you have any questions, please contact Raphaëlle Goepfert.